Forien/foundryvtt-forien-armoury/README.md

 ### Features
 * fix out-of-encounter bug with arrow reclamation
 * add private chat messages for arrow owners (and GMs) after encounter - for clarity
+* add checkboxes in weapon test dialog that would allow to override arrow recovery system

 ### Content
 * More weapons, including exotic